schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pricier Bonding

-A synonymous recreation teacher meddles a trauma at a aligned panic room.
+A synonymous recreation teacher meddles a trauman at an aligned panic room.

 ## Solid-state Staircase